radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 2. If the user has not already attempted to log in, the RadiantOne OpenID Connect Login page is displayed.
 The user logs in with thee RadiantOne credentials.
 If this page does not display, proceed to the next step.
 An authorization page similar to the one below displays.

+>[!note]
->[!note] if a message states, “Client with ID <clientname> was not found”, the oidcClientId value in ZooKeeper must be configured.
+>If a message states, “Client with ID <clientname> was not found”, the oidcClientId value in ZooKeeper must be configured.
 Refer to the RadiantOne Configuration section for more information.

 ![Authorization Access Page](Media/Image5.13.jpg)